pyodide/pyodide-blog/content/posts/pyodide-react-pandas-matplotlib-scikit.md

 ## Pain Points

 - **Lack of documentation for working with React:** React is one of the most popular front-end libaries at the time this artical was written.
-However, there was very little documentation on how to get pyodide working with React and very few examples.
-Also, the [react-py](https://github.com/elilambnz/react-py/issues/67) library does not currently support returning values from the python scope which is what I needed for this project.
+However, there was very little documentation on how to get Pyodide working with React and very few examples.
+Also, the [react-py](https://github.com/elilambnz/react-py/issues/67) library does not currently support returning values from the Python scope which is what I needed for this project.

-- **Testing:** It was not possible to test individual components using the React Testing Library since pyodide needed to be loaded.
+- **Testing:** It was not possible to test individual components using the React Testing Library since Pyodide needed to be loaded.

 - **Large Datasets:** The app is really slow with large datasets.
-Though, this could be because of how I manage the app state and not entirely an issue with pyodide.
+Though, this could be because of how I manage the app state and not entirely an issue with Pyodide.

+## Pyodide Pros

+- **Python in the Browser:** I liked being able to run Python code directly in the browser instead of having to set up a Python backend on a remote server and make API calls.

+- **Python Libraries:** Pyodide allowed me to import other Python libraries, such as Pandas and Matplotlib, instead of just using the Python Standard Library.

+- **Python and JS Interoperability:** I was able to use either Python or JavaScript when one language would have been a better choice than the other and have them interact mostly seamlessly.

+## Pyodide Cons

 ## Data Components